PrabhavSwaminathan/GlobalXNameSorter/README.md

 # GlobalXNameSorter

-This project was coded on Ununtu Linux.
+This project was coded on Ubuntu Linux.

 To test the project I added a sample text file with some names.